MaciejDanko/hopit/README.md

  ```

 ## Contributing
 This software is an academic project.
-Any issues and pull requests is welcome.
+Any issues and pull requests are welcome.
 * If `hopit` is malfunctioning, please report the case by submitting an issue on GitHub.